English Comprehension

 The Process

 Sap is mostly water with only 1% to 6% sugar, so the workers must induce evaporation of the water by boiling the sap.
 It can take up to 40 litres of sap to make 1 litre of syrup.
-After the evaporation process, the resulting maple syrup is approximately two-thirds sugar.
-The workers must carefully monitor the concentration, as too much boiling will cause the syrup to crystallize, making it unusable.
-It then goes through a filtration process to filter out any solids or grit referred to as sugar sand.
-This process is all done in a building called the sugar shack.
+After the evaporation process, the resulting maple syrup is approximately two-thirds sugar by weight.
+The workers must carefully monitor the concentration, as excessive boiling will cause the syrup to crystallize, rendering it unusable.
+It then undergoes a filtration process to remove any solids or grit, commonly referred to as sugar sand.
+This process takes place in a building called the Sugar Shack.

-A Sugar Shack (Where the Processing of the S Sap Is Done)
+A Sugar Shack (Where the Sap Is Processed) (Image by Gregory Waddell from Pixabay)

-A Sugar Shack (Where the Processing of the Sap Is Done)
+A Sugar Shack (Where the Sap Is Processed)

 How Maple Syrup Production Has Changed

 Although some smaller sugar bushes still use buckets to collect sap from maple trees, it is a system of the past.
 In the maple forests of most sugar bushes, an intricate system of hollow vacuum tubes runs from each tree back to the sugar shack for processing.
-The tube system is much more efficient and avoids unnecessary traffic disrupting the forest floor as with the bucket method.
+The tube system is much more efficient and avoids unnecessary traffic, unlike the bucket method, which disrupts the forest floor.

 Changes have also occurred in the evaporation process.
-The workers remove much of the water before boiling by using pressure to force the sap through a membrane.
+The workers remove much of the water from the sap before boiling by using pressure to force it through a membrane.
 However, they must still boil what remains to maintain control of the concentration.

 Modern Collecting of the Sap